django-oscar/django-oscar-api/README.rst

 ----------

-Note that guessing the ``identifier`` of an authenticated or anonymous user and therefor hyjacking the session, is nomore difficult then guassing the session id stored in a cookie for a web application.
+Note that guessing the ``identifier`` of an authenticated or anonymous user and therefor hyjacking the session, is nomore difficult then guessing the session id stored in a cookie for a web application.